Trending Searches

 Orders to Canada, Alaska, Hawaii and Puerto Rico will incur additional shipping and handling fees, which will be calculated and presented at checkout.
 Canadian customers will be charged for all applicable customs duties, taxes, and brokerage fees.

-For large, oversize rugs that require a surcharge above our shipping and freight partners’ standard shipping rates, an Oversize Processing Shipping fee will be calculated in cart.
+For large, oversize rugs that require a surcharge above our shipping and freight partners’ standard shipping rates, an Oversize Processing Fee will be calculated in cart.

 Your discount code is on its way.